noaione/yuusha-shoukan-ln/sources/v05/chapter1.md

 ...Isn’t this just a guidebook of what Alice wants to eat?!
-What the heck is with this person and her face as thick as wall, that bastard’s demanding for souvenirs in the guidebook you wrote!!?!
+What the heck is with this person and her face as thick as wall, that bastard’s demanding for souvenirs in the guidebook you wrote?!

 [...It’s an interesting... book.]